Eight-weight king and boxing legend Manny Pacquiao finds himself in the unusual training position for a fight as the underdog.

 “I don’t think Errol needs advice from Floyd Mayweather.
 I believe that Errol is a better fighter than Mayweather.
 Errol can teach Floyd how to fight toe-to-toe.”

-Dropping Keith Thurman in his last fight’s opening session, Pacquiao again shocked the world by becoming the oldest champion ever at 147 pounds.
+After dropping Keith Thurman in his last fight’s opening session, Pacquiao again shocked the world by becoming the oldest champion at 147 pounds.

 Now, when airing his thoughts on the next installment of his remarkable career, Pacquiao refrained from being too overconfident in his superhuman abilities.

 “I don’t want to be overconfident because Errol is too good of an opponent,” he pointed out.
-“His determination and passion for the sport is always there.
+“His determination and passion for the sport are always there.